goauthentik/authentik/website/blog/2024-02-22-my-first-week-as-CEO-at-Authentik-Security/item.md

 ---
 title: "My first week as CEO at Authentik Security"
-description: "Fletcher Heisler's first week as the CEO at Authentic Security, and his experience with getting authentic up and running using Docker Compose."
+description: "Fletcher Heisler's first week as the CEO at Authentik Security, and his experience with getting authentik up and running using Docker Compose."
 slug: 2024-02-22-my-first-week-as-ceo-at-authentik-security
 authors:
     - name: Fletcher Heisler